SreytouchLang/SwiftUI-ContactPhone/README.md

 3. Add New Contacts
      .
 Presenting SwiftUI UIHostingController
 4. Delete on Swipe
-5. Mark Vontact as Favorite
+5. Mark Contact as Favorite